Hrutika-Patel-NEU/Online_Fashion_Retail_Management_System/README.md

 ```
 - `DDL/`
   ▸ Contains all **DDL (Data Definition Language)** scripts for creating tables, constraints, indexes, and views.

+- `DFD_Diagrams/`
+▸ Contains all **Data Flow Diagrams (DFDs)** representing the logical flow of data across key modules such as Customer Onboarding, Order Management, Inventory, Payment, Product Management, and Reporting.

 - `ERetailer_Admin Creation.sql`
   ▸ SQL script to create an **admin user** with necessary privileges for managing the retail system.